Alcohol - drinking too much

 Recommended drinking guidelines

 - For the general adult population, on average, it is recommended that women and men should not drink more than two standard drinks a day.
-Have a look at the topic 'Alcohol – the facts' for more information about standard drinks.
+Have a look at the fact sheet Drinking too much on the Reachout website.

 - Drinking at these levels reduces the long-term risk of health problems due to alcohol - but, remember, people vary, and these guidelines may be too high for you.